Medicare payment reform (MACRA)

 The next chapter in Medicare

-Last year Congress passed historic legislation that finally repealed the sustainable growth rate (SGR) formula in Medicare.
+In 2015, Congress passed historic legislation that finally repealed the sustainable growth rate (SGR) formula in Medicare.
 The “Medicare Access and CHIP Reauthorization Act” or “MACRA” for short finally removed the yearly threat of a “doc fix” that could have jeopardized patients’ getting access to the care they needed.

 Recently the Centers for Medicare and Medicaid Services (CMS) released a final rule on MACRA which outlines the new payment program that will replace the flawed SGR formula.
 Taking physician and patient input into consideration, CMS made significant changes in the final rule that allows for expanded telehealth and remote patient monitoring, and works to reduce the regulatory burden that has hindered the doctor-patient relationship.